EdgeApp/edge-docs/source/includes/_edgeProvider.md

-# Edge Wallet Provider
+# Edge Provider

-Edge Wallet Provider is a method for external webpages to access the functionality of a logged in user's Edge account while running inside a webview of Edge Wallet on iOS and Android.
+Edge Provider is a method for external webpages to access the functionality of a logged in user's Edge account while running inside a webview of Edge on iOS and Android.
 It's intended use is to provide the wallet additional functionality such as buying and selling cryptocurrency by automating the sending and receiving of funds from exchanges.

 ## How it works

-Edge Wallet can launch an embedded browser for a website and provide a globally accessible `window.edgeProvider` object to the website.
+Edge can launch an embedded browser for a website and provide a globally accessible `window.edgeProvider` object to the website.
 Various functions are provided by this object allowing the website to access the user wallet.